The PAX 2 Vaporizer Review

 PAX 2 Downside.

 The Pro S7 comes in at around £150 and you can use both dry herb and e liquids.
-The PAX (£250) plus a quality e-liquid vaporizer (£40?) comes out at around £290 – so that is a saving of around £140 – so the PRO 7 is almost half the price of the PAX option + E-liquid vaporizer.
+The PAX (£160) plus a quality e-liquid vaporizer (£60?) comes out at around £220 – so that is a saving of around £70.
+The PAX option + E-liquid vaporizer is nearly 50% more than the Pro 7.
 That’s a big gap to fill and the S7 is equal to the PAX with respect to vaping dry herb – so for me the PAX simply can’t fill that gap.

 89% as a dry Herb Vaporizer – but does not compare to the V2 Pro 7’s versatility and ability to vape dry herb, wax AND e-liquid.